Flèche bas

 A transformation plan that paid off

-Collections in France remained stable (€852 million in 2024 compared to €835 million in 2023 and €832 million in 2022), international and digital revenues continue to grow, reaching €749 million in 2024 (an increase of +15% compared to 2023 and approximately +29% compared to 2022), with a stronger presence in music and audiovisual streaming and social media, and direct collection of royalties in more than 180 territories.
-Royalties collected and the amount distributed to right holders both set records, at €1.601 billion and €1.379 billion respectively.
-This was achieved while maintaining a net operating expense ratio of 10.8%.
+Collections in France remained stable (€852 million in 2024 compared to €835 million in 2023 and €832 million in 2022).
+International and digital revenues continue to grow, reaching €749 million in 2024 (an increase of + 15% compared to 2023 and approximately +29% compared to 2022), driven by strong performance in streaming of both music and audiovisual content, social media, and direct collection of royalties in more than 180 territories.
+Our overall figures for collections (€1.601 billion) and distributions (€1.379 billion) reached record levels while maintaining a net operating expense ratio of 10.8%.

 RATIO OF NET OPERATING EXPENSES TO COLLECTIONS